Scott Pilgrim: Publications

 All of these ancillary stories are available to read on the Scott Pilgrim Website.
 A collector's box containing all six volumes and a fold-in poster was released in North America on November 3, 2010.

 Scott Pilgrim's Precious Little Life was re-released in colour in August 2012, with the others being released on an irregular schedule, the last in May 2015.
 In addition to all of the ancillary strips, the hardcover colour editions contain bonus content such as original sketches, creator notes, promotional material, and deleted scenes.

 The entire series was re-released in colour again in July 2019 as the Scott Pilgrim Color Collection, collected into 3 larger-format paperback volumes.
 These three books were released individually and as a box set.

-The series was re-released again in both black-and-white and color in August 2024 for the twentieth anniversary, with the extras from the color versions being combined into one book: Scott Pilgrim Collected Extras along with other physical items.
+The series was re-released again in both black-and-white and colour in August 2024 for the twentieth anniversary, with the extras from the colour versions being combined into one book: Scott Pilgrim Collected Extras along with other physical items.